carlyrichmond/public-speaking-journey/RESOURCES.md

 Below are the various resources and tools I have found useful in learning public speaking, and also for finding conferences at which to speak.

-It is by no means exhaustive, so if you have others that are useful feel free to DM me or raise a pull request with your additions!
+It is by no means exhaustive, so if you have others that are useful feel free to [contact me](./README.md#contact-me) or raise a pull request with your additions!

 ## Speaker Experiences